 On March 27, 2020, the U.S. government enacted the Coronavirus Aid, Relief, and Economic Security ("CARES") Act.
-The CARES Act was a response to the market volatility and instability resulting from the coronavirus pandemic.
+The CARES Act was a response to the market volatility and instability resulting from the novel coronavirus ("COVID-19") pandemic.
 It includes provisions to support individuals and businesses in the form of loans, grants, and tax changes among other types of relief.
-Estimates of the effects of the changes to the U.S. tax code have been incorporated into the Company's three months ended March 27, 2020 provision for income taxes, as applicable.
+Estimates of the effects of the changes to the U.S. tax code have been incorporated into the Company's six months ended June 26, 2020 provision for income taxes, as applicable.

-The CARES Act income tax provisions applicable to the Company effective within the three months ended March 27, 2020 include, but are not limited to (1) carrybacks of certain net operating losses ("NOLs") generated in tax years beginning after December 31, 2017 and before January 1, 2021 to the preceding five taxable years, (2) suspension of the 80.0% taxable income limitation for NOLs generated in tax years beginning after December 31, 2017 and before January 1, 2021, (3) increase in the limitation of the interest expense deduction under Internal Revenue Code §163(j) from 30.0% to 50.0% of adjusted taxable income for any taxable year beginning in 2019 or 2020, (4) expansion of the charitable contribution deduction limit to 25.0% of taxable income versus the previous 10.0% limitation for contributions made during 2020, and (5) acceleration of Alternative Minimum Tax credits being refunded incrementally in tax years 2018, 2019, 2020 and 2021 to recover the entire remaining balance in either the 2018 or 2019 tax year.
+The CARES Act income tax provisions applicable to the Company include, but are not limited to (1) carrybacks of certain net operating losses ("NOL(s)") generated in tax years beginning after December 31, 2017 and before January 1, 2021 to the preceding five taxable years, (2) suspension of the 80.0% taxable income limitation for NOLs generated in tax years beginning after December 31, 2017 and before January 1, 2021, (3) increase in the limitation of the interest expense deduction under Internal Revenue Code ("IRC") §163(j) from 30.0% to 50.0% of adjusted taxable income for any taxable year beginning in 2019 or 2020, (4) expansion of the charitable contribution deduction limit to 25.0% of taxable income versus the previous 10.0% limitation for contributions made during 2020, and (5) acceleration of alternative minimum tax credits being refunded incrementally in tax years 2018, 2019, 2020 and 2021 to recover the entire remaining balance in either the 2018 or 2019 tax year.

-Accounting Standards Codification Topic 740, "Income Taxes," requires companies to recognize the effects of tax law changes in the period of enactment, which for the Company is the three months ended March 27, 2020.
-As a result of the CARES Act, the Company is able to carryback a portion of its estimated prior year U.S. Federal NOLs resulting in an anticipated cash tax refund of \$91.5 million.
-A tax benefit of \$11.5 million has been recognized primarily due to a remeasurement of the NOLs to the historical statutory tax rates.
+As a result of the CARES Act, the Company is able to carryback a portion of its estimated prior year U.S. Federal NOLs resulting in an anticipated cash tax refund of \$200.5 million.
+A tax benefit of \$49.6 million has been recognized primarily due to a remeasurement of the NOLs to the historical statutory tax rates.
 The carryback of the U.S. Federal NOLs has an ancillary effect on the Company's unrecognized tax benefits, as disclosed below.
-These amounts may change when the Federal income tax return for the tax year ended September 27, 2019 is filed with the Internal Revenue Service ("IRS") no later than in the quarter ending September 25, 2020.